backend-developers-ltd/ComputeHorde/validator/app/envs/job/README.md

-# Challenge executor
+# Job runner

-This is the executor for the challenge.
+This is the runner for the job.
 It is a docker image that can be run on any machine that has docker installed.

 Fine-tuning is encouraged.